Frequently Asked Camp Questions

 Will my child be swimming?
 What if my child doesn't know how to swim?

-Both Classic and Sports Campers will swim at the Charles River Park Pool on Monday, Tuesday and Wednesday mornings.
+Day Campers will have the opportunity to cool off in some water play at our local pools or splash pads.
 Campers who pass a swim test will be allowed to swim in the shallow end of the pool.
 Once a child passes the test, they do not need to take it again.
 Campers who do not pass the test are allowed to play in the Alfond Spray Deck along the Esplanade.
 These areas provide American Red Cross trained and certified lifeguards, and our summer staff are with campers in the pool and in the spray deck at all times.

 How deep is the spray deck that Kiddie Kamp visits on Wednesdays and Fridays?

 The spray deck is a flat surface on the Esplanade that uses sprays of varying heights.
 Although campers will certainly get wet, they cannot be fully submerged while at the spray deck.
 The spray deck lifeguards are Red Cross-trained and certified and staff are required to be in the spray deck while campers are enjoying the water activities.

 Do you have to pay extra for field trips?